SkylineCommunications/dataminer-docs-connectors/connector/doc/Quintech_Matrix_Serial.md

 On the **Matrix** page, the serial matrix is displayed.
 You can set a crosspoint between an input and output here.
 It is also possible to lock or unlock an input or output to prevent incorrect crosspoint sets.

 ## Notes
+2.0.0.1 range of the driver has the "Matrix helper" implemented which solved the issues with locking and setting crosspoints that some users had (SES Germany).

 The Quintech matrix only allows labels of at most 7 alphanumeric characters.